 Certified by the Supreme Court of New Jersey as a Civil Trial Attorney.

-Decades of legal advocacy for consumers in obtaining nursing home negligence settlements and litigation for those harmed by Corporate Abuse Committed by the Nursing Home Industry - with a practice limited to representation of consumers only.
+Decades of legal advocacy and litigation for catastrophically injured residents harmed by Corporate Abuse Committed by the Nursing Home Industry - with a practice limited to representation of consumers only.

 Advocacy for Consumers through third-party tort litigation and legal malpractice lawsuits who have been harmed by excessive divorce costs and other harms resulting from malpractice and Divorce Attorney Billing Abuse.